Lie symmetry analysis of the two-Higgs-doublet model field equations: Lie symmetry analysis of PDEs

-for all infinitesimal generators $X\in \La{g}$ \cite{OlverLecturesLGaDE}.
-Then the elements of $\Lg{G}$ are \textit{symmetries} of $\Delta$, and we will occasionally also refer to a generator $X$ itself as a symmetry, when it satisfies \eqref{E:prDelta=0PDEsymCond}.
-Moreover, all Lie point symmetries of a system of PDEs will be found by Lie symmetry analysis, since \eqref{E:prDelta=0PDEsymCond} will hold for all symmetry generators in any connected symmetry group.
-We will only consider point symmetries, implemented by only applying point transformation generators \eqref{E:infGenPoint} in \eqref{E:prDelta=0PDEsymCond}, but \eqref{E:prDelta=0PDEsymCond} may be generalized to higher order symmetries \cite{OlverLecturesLGaDE}.
+The elements of $\Lg{G}$ are (Lie point) symmetries of the system $\Delta$.
+When no confusion can arise, we will also refer to a generator $X \in \La{g}$ as a symmetry whenever it satisfies \eqref{E:prDelta=0PDEsymCond}.
+Moreover, all Lie point symmetries of a system of PDEs will be found by Lie symmetry analysis, because \eqref{E:prDelta=0PDEsymCond} holds for all symmetry generators in any connected symmetry group.
+We will only consider point symmetries, implemented by only applying point transformation generators \eqref{E:infGenPoint} in \eqref{E:prDelta=0PDEsymCond}, but \eqref{E:prDelta=0PDEsymCond} may be generalized to higher-order symmetries \cite{OlverLecturesLGaDE}.
 Of course, we only have to consider prolongations $\on{pr}^{(n)}(X)$ up to the order $n$ of $\Delta$, when applying \eqref{E:prDelta=0PDEsymCond}.
 If we perform a Lie symmetry analysis of the system $\Delta=0$ we may for example find that the Lie symmetry algebra is $\La{g}=\La{so}(6)$.
-Then a (global) symmetry group of the system $\Delta=0$ may be $\Lg{SO}(6)$, but if $-I$ acts in the same way as $I$ on $\Delta$, another, faithfully acting symmetry group is the projective group $\Lg{PSO}(6)\cong \Lg{SO}(6)/\{\pm I\}$.
+Then, a (global) symmetry group of the system $\Delta=0$ may be $\Lg{SO}(6)$.
+However, if $-I$ acts identically to $I$ on $\Delta$, the corresponding faithful symmetry group is the projective group $\Lg{PSO}(6)\cong \Lg{SO}(6)/\{\pm I\}$.
 Both groups have the same Lie algebra $\La{g}$.
-However, the maximal, faithfully acting symmetry group may be a larger group than the latter, for instance $\Lg{PO}(6)=\Lg{O}(6)/\{\pm I\}$, also with Lie algebra $\La{g}$, but with two components, due to the presence of an additional discrete reflection symmetry.
-Generally, if the symmetry algebra is $\La{g}$, the maximal symmetry group of $\Delta$ may, a priori, be any group $\Lg{G}$ with Lie algebra isomorphic to $\La{g}$.
-The identity component of $\Lg{G}$ will then be a quotient $\tilde{\Lg{G}}/\Gamma$ of the unique simply connected group $\tilde{\Lg{G}}$ with Lie algebra $\La{g}$, where $\Gamma \subset Z(\tilde{\Lg{G}})$ is a discrete subgroup.
-The identification of the maximal symmetry group $\Lg{G}$ by determining any missing discrete symmetries, may be achieved by considering the automorphism groups of the Lie symmetry algebras obtained through Lie symmetry analysis \cite{hydon1998discrete,hydon1998find,hydon1999use,hydon2000symmetry,hydon2000construct,laine2003classification, fisher2013automorphisms,Gray2013AutomorphismsOL}, but such an investigation lies beyond the scope of the present work.
+However, the maximal, faithfully (or effectively) acting symmetry group may be a larger group than the latter, such as $\Lg{PO}(6)=\Lg{O}(6)/\{\pm I\}$, also with Lie algebra $\La{g}$, but with two components, due to the presence of an additional discrete reflection symmetry.
+Generally, if the symmetry algebra is $\La{g}$, the maximal symmetry group of $\Delta$ may, a priori, be any group $\Lg{G}$ with Lie algebra $\La{g}$.
+The identity component of $\Lg{G}$ is then a quotient $\tilde{\Lg{G}}/N$ of the unique simply connected group $\tilde{\Lg{G}}$ with Lie algebra $\La{g}$, where $N$ is a normal subgroup \cite{kunzinger2024lietransformationgroups}.
+The identification of the maximal symmetry group $\Lg{G}$, including any missing discrete symmetries, can be achieved by studying the automorphism groups of the Lie symmetry algebras obtained through Lie symmetry analysis.
+For ordinary differential equations, Hydon \cite{hydon1998discrete} describes how discrete point symmetries can be constructed from the continuous symmetry algebra, and extends this approach to discrete contact symmetries in \cite{hydon1998find}, while in \cite{hydon2000construct} similar methods are applied to partial differential equations.
+A systematic application of these techniques to determine the full symmetry group $\Lg{G}$ for the models considered here would, however, require a separate analysis and is beyond the scope of the present work.